 Why You’ll Love This Recipe

-• This Chilean sea bass recipe is quick and easy to make.
+• This pan seared Chilean sea bass recipe is quick and easy to make.

 • It is made in one skillet and takes only 20 minutes.